Feature

 Our position

-We are very concerned about the new proposals and do not think the golf course plans can be accommodated on the designated sites (SSSI, SPA, and Ramsar) without unacceptable impacts to rare and valuable species and habitats at Coul Links.
+We have objected to the proposed development and do not think the golf course plans can be accommodated on the designated sites (SSSI, SPA, and Ramsar) without unacceptable impacts to rare and valuable species and habitats at Coul Links.
+The proposal is very similar to the previous application, which was refused, and the issues that made it unacceptable have not been resolved.

-We are working with our Conservation Coalition partners again: Buglife, Butterfly Conservation Scotland, Plantlife Scotland, the Marine Conservation Society, the National Trust for Scotland and the Scottish Wildlife Trust to ensure that this unique area is protected from inappropriate development.
-All of our partners have objected to the proposals
+We are working with our Conservation Coalition partners again: Buglife Scotland, Butterfly Conservation Scotland, Plantlife Scotland, the Marine Conservation Society, the National Trust for Scotland and the Scottish Wildlife Trust to ensure that this unique area is protected from inappropriate development.
+All of the Coalition partners objected to the proposals.

 Prior to this, as a Coalition, we wrote to the developers, C4C at an early stage to express our deep concerns about the proposals.
 We understood that they proposed to make some changes, compared to previous application, but we were concerned whether it would be possible to address all the negative environmental impacts, when proposed on the same site.
 We urged that an alternative site be identified.